forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 sweden study, us and israel

 #### Vaccine Effects on Transmission
-Vaccines usually reduce the probability to get infected.
+Covid vaccines usually reduce the probability to get infected.
 Some vaccines (depends on the vaccine and the virus type) also reduce the probability for ongoing transmission once infected.

 ##### Vaccines on the Transmission of SARS-CoV-2

+The effect on vaccination on transmission is often analyzed in household settings.
+Another option is to analyse the effects of vaccination at a region level and check whether the case counts decrease.

+> Often vaccination is marketed as providing a very reliable immunity also against infection and transmission (Some countries even go as fare as to put restrictions on those not vaccinated).
+The supposed 'safety' can prompt relaxed precautions measures of those vaccinated, thus the protection can be underestimated in epidemiological analyses.
+However sometimes analyses seem to 'assume' a reduced transmission which can result in a biased analysis e.g. through adjustments.

-* [Singanayagam](#singanayagam) find that the SAR in household contacts exposed to fully vaccinated index cases was 25% (17 got infected of 69 exposed) and the SAR in household contacts exposed to unvaccinated index cases is 23% (23 got infected of 100 exposed). => vaccines don't change transmission rates in households settings once infected, the vaccines did induce a slightly faster virus clearance however.
+* [Singanayagam](#singanayagam) find that the SAR in household contacts exposed to fully vaccinated index cases was 25% (17 got infected of 69 exposed) and the SAR in household contacts exposed to unvaccinated index cases is 23% (23 got infected of 100 exposed). => Vaccines didn't change transmission rates in households settings once infected.
+The vaccines did induce a slightly faster virus clearance however.
-* [Harris et al](#summary-harris) observe a reduction for 1 time vaccinated index cases when the contacts are unvaccinated of about 40%.
+* [Harris et al](#summary-harris) observe a reduction for 1 dose vaccinated index cases when the contacts are unvaccinated of about 40%.
 However when the contacts are also vaccinated there seems to be no reduction.
 The results thus are inclusive.

 ##### Vaccines on the Transmission for Measles and Small Pox
 Measles and small pox vaccines reduce the ongoing transmission if a vaccinated index case gets infected despite vaccination.
 E.g. for measles by about 40% as observed by [Cisse et al](#summary-cisse) and for small pox by about 30% as observed by [Mukherjee et al](#mukherjee).